 Changing careers mid-stride is not unusual in this day and age, especially if one becomes dissatisfied and reaches a slump with the day-to-day routine.
 What is unusual about Barry, however, is not just his old job, but the extreme jump to his new career.
 Barry, you see, is a hitman.
 But he’s just discovered what he really wants to do is act.
+Created by Alec Berg (Silicon Valley) and Bill Hader (Saturday Night Live), the series stars Hader as the titular assassin-turned-actor, who is struggling to leave behind his life of violence for a life on the stage—or at an acting class in Hollywood.
+Read on for more about the show, as well as how to watch Barry season 4 and past seasons on demand.

 The first season found Barry, depressed and dissatisfied with his lonely days as a Midwestern hitman, being sent to sunny L.A. for a job.
-When he follows his mark into a back lot acting class lead by the pompous but inspiring Gene Couisneau (played by Emmy winner Henry Winkler), his life is forever changed.
+When he follows his mark into a back lot acting class led by the pompous but inspiring Gene Couisneau (played by Emmy winner Henry Winkler), his life is forever changed.
 Barry starts to bond with a group of eager struggling actors—but separating himself from his past is not so easy.

 Bill Hader, known for broad comedy and larger-than-life characters on Saturday Night Live, plays it surprisingly close to the vest as the depressed, dispirited hitman.
 While Barry’s stumbling exploration of theatre gives Hader plenty of sillier moments, when he launches into his sorrow-ridden tale of how he was recruited into his violent career, he not only sells the audience on his sincerity, but is so mournful the acting instructor thinks it’s his audition monologue: “The story is nonsense, but…there’s something to work with.”